Neutron-neutral particle mixing and its observable consequences: Abstract

 \section{Abstract}

-In this work, we explore the possibility that the mixing between neutron ($n$) and elementary neutral particle ($\eta$), which violates both the baryon number ($B$) and the lepton number ($L$) by one unit but conserves their difference $(B-L)$, may give rise to non-trivial effects that are different from the Standard Model predictions.
-We focus on two different scenarios, namely the pure and impure oscillation, roughly corresponding to whether the decay products of neutron are responsible for the $n$-$\bar{n}$ oscillation.
-In the scenario where the neutral particle oscillation is pure oscillation, the Majorana phase, which leads to CP-violating effects, can be observable.
-In the scenario where the neutral particle oscillation is impure, we analyze the testable implications on the masses and lifetimes of the mass eigenstates, arising from the $n$-$\bar{n}$ oscillation mediated by $\eta$.
-In this scenario, we also explore the compatibility between the interpretation of the neutron lifetime anomaly and the interpretation of the $n$-$\bar{n}$ oscillation experiments in terms of the $n$-$\eta$ mixing.
-In both scenarios, we present the lower bounds imposed by the results of the searches for $n$-$\bar{n}$ oscillations on the masses of the color triplet bosons and point out that they could be within the reach of a direct detection at the LHC or future high-energy experiments.
-Furthermore, we show that the Majorana phase can also be manifested as a part of the Mukunda-Simon geometric phase and the measurement of such a geometric phase may provide another opportunity for the study of the new physical effects.
+In this work, we explore the mixing between neutron ($n$) and elementary neutral particle ($\eta$), which violates both the baryon number ($\mathcal{B}$) and the lepton number ($\mathcal{L}$) by one unit but conserves their difference $(\mathcal{B}-\mathcal{L})$.
+Such mixing may give rise to non-trivial effects that are different from the Standard Model predictions.
+We organize our discussions based on two scenarios, roughly depending on whether an interference between oscillation and decay occurs, or whether the new-physics effects associated with the $n$-$\eta$ mixing contribute to the absorptive mixing amplitude.
+If an oscillation process is not accompanied by an interference between oscillation and decay, or the new-physics interactions do not contribute to the absorptive mixing amplitude, such a process can be classified as pure oscillation (e.g. neutrino oscillation).
+Otherwise, it can be classified as impure oscillation (e.g. meson-antimeson oscillation).
+In the scenario of pure oscillation, CP-violation arising from the Majorana phase can manifest itself through the $n$-$\bar{n}$ oscillation process and may lead to observable effects.
+In the scenario of impure oscillation, we analyze the testable implications on the masses and lifetimes of the mass eigenstates formed as a result of the $n$-$\bar{n}$ oscillation mediated by $\eta$.
+In this scenario, we also suggest a unified interpretation of the neutron lifetime anomaly and the $n$-$\bar{n}$ oscillation measurements based on the $n$-$\eta$ mixing.
+In both scenarios, we present the lower bounds imposed by the experimental searches for $n$-$\bar{n}$ oscillations on the masses of the color multiplet bosons and point out that they could be within the reach of a direct detection at the LHC or future high-energy experiments.
+Furthermore, we discuss about the observability of the geometric phase associated with the $n$-$\eta$ mixing.
+The measurement of such a geometric phase may provide another opportunity for the study of new-physics effects.